 Temple station in 1990 and 2014/5 features in one of my ‘YouTube’ videos.
 Also seen (in 2015) is the local area, including a nearby park with a ventilation portal.

-Olympia service: When the service is operating District Line trains to Kensington Olympia trains only normally travel there from High Street Kensington station (usually bay platform No. 3) via Earls Court station.
-This service only normally operates at the weekends and for special events, and even then with long waits between trains (typically 20 or 30 minutes).
-Instead passengers are expected to either travel by bus (which might cost an extra fare) or travel a much longer route changing to London Overground (West London Line) or Southern trains at West Brompton.
+Olympia service: When the service is operating District Line trains to Kensington Olympia (from High Street Kensington station (usually bay platform No. 3) via Earls Court) only normally operates at the weekends and for special events - and with long waits between trains (typically 20 or 30 minutes).
+Instead passengers are expected to either travel by bus (which might cost an extra fare) or travel a much longer route changing to London Overground (West London Line - route C) or Southern trains at West Brompton.
 Many freight trains also pass through Kensington Olympia station, as the West London Line links railways to the north and the south of London.